EricPortela/java-springboot-rest-api/README.md

     * REST-API service and
     * connect it with a simple client that one can interact with from the console/terminal

-## 1. Prerequisite
+## 1. Prerequisite + Installation

+### Prerequisite

-I highly suggest to run this application in IntelliJ as this is the environment I have used.
+* I highly suggest to run this application in IntelliJ as this is the environment I have used.
 I could not make it work in VSCode.

+### Installation

+1. clone repo
+2. Open up weather_application and console_client in two separate windows in IntelliJ
+3. CD to each of the application's root folder and run `gradle build`
+4. Run weather_application (REST API)
+5. Run console_client and interact with it!

 ## 2. Structure of my assignment